-As mentioned earlier, we first estimate our two sets of models on a subset of our full sample, which we refer to as the training set.
+As mentioned earlier, we first estimate both sets of models (the two Logit versions and the Random Forest) on a subset of our full sample, which we refer to as the training set.
 We then evaluate the performance of the models on a test set, which the models have not seen before.
 In particular, we use 70% of the sample to estimate and train the models, and 30% to test the models.
 When we sample, we randomly select across all loans, such that the training and test sample are chosen independent of any characteristics, including year of origination.
-An alternative sampling procedure could sample within year, but given that a substantial number of loans is originated each year, the differences between the two procedures should be small.

-We also split the training sample into two subcomponents.
-70% of the training sample is a model sample on which we estimate the Logit and Nonlinear Logit models, and train the Random Forest model.
-We dub the remaining 30% the calibration sample, and use it to estimate the isotonic regression to construct probabilities from the predicted Random Forest class labels as described above.
-This ensures that both the Random Forest and Logit models have the same amount of data used to estimate default probabilities.
+We also further split the training sample into two subcomponents.
+70% of the training sample is used as a model sample on which we estimate the Logit and Nonlinear Logit models, and train the Random Forest model.
+We dub the remaining 30% of the training data the calibration sample, and use it to estimate the isotonic regression to construct probabilities from the predicted Random Forest class labels as described above.
+This ensures that both sets of models have the same amount of data used to estimate default probabilities.32